Tag: Paul Monaghan

 Andrea Leadsom

-To ask the Secretary of State for Environment, Food and Rural Affairs, what assessment she has made of the potential effect of the UK’s decision to leave the EU on the rural economy.
+To ask the Secretary of State for Business, Energy and Industrial Strategy, what assessment he has made of the effect of the outcome of the EU referendum on levels of overseas investment in the UK energy sector.

 • Paul Monaghan – 2015 Parliamentary Question to the Home Office